Laser Tattoo Removal

 Why Picosecond Laser Tattoo Removal?

-After extensive research we have decided to offer Picosecond Laser because it uses a very short pulse duration, which shatters the pigment in the ink into sand size particles without causing thermal (heat) damage to the surrounding tissue.
+After extensive research we have decided to offer Picosecond Laser because it uses a ultra-short pulse energy into the skin this creates photomechanical effect (Pressure Waves), which shatters the pigment in the ink into sand size particles without causing thermal (heat) damage to the surrounding tissue.
 Once the ink is shattered it is then ingested by the white blood cells and is easily eliminated from your body through the lymphatic system.
 The Picosecond Laser allows us to treat all skin tones from very fair to dark.
 Picosecond Laser uses multiple wavelengths and hand pieces to target different colours.

 Difference between Picosecond and Q-switched